Find out what to look for in order to get the purest and most potent therapeutic quality essential oils for your horse.

 Key point: Purity is vitally important so that you and your horse can repeatedly get the maximum benefits from essential oils without adverse reactions.

 We have divided the article into a summary version (Pony Points) and an in-depth version for those wanting to dig deeper (The Draft Edition).

 We want to get to know our readers.
 Be sure to scroll to the end of the article and leave us a comment!
 You may also find it helpful to read our article on what essential oils are and where they come from.
-Click here
+Click here to read it.

 - Essential oils are not regulated, and therefore labeling can be misleading.
 There may be a lot more or a lot less in the bottle than what you are being led to believe.

 - 3 easy ways to determine the purity of an essential oil:

 - Ingredients are listed on the bottle in their botanical format (please know the species you are looking for);